tomdec/climbing-technique-detector/README.md

 ```

 ## FFMPEG
-Make sure ffmpeg is installed for video editing.
+Make sure ffmpeg is installed for saving video's after editing.
 When using linux (or wsl) run
 ```
 sudo apt update